 Changes to the process and reporting for this review, recommended by the Planning Commission, were approved by the City Council in March 2019, and include reporting and conducting the review three times a year.
 This is the third report in 2020 and covers the prior 6 months.
-The hearing to discuss and evaluate this report will be at the next Planning Commission Meeting, Tuesday November 17, 2020.
+The hearing to discuss and evaluate this report and determine next steps for the establishment that has met the standard to initiate further review will be at the next Planning Commission Meeting, Tuesday November 17, 2020.